 The Animal Farm quotes below are all either spoken by Squealer or refer to Squealer.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Signet Classics edition of Animal Farm published in 1996.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Signet Classics edition of Animal Farm published in 1996.).

 Chapter 3 Quotes

 "Comrades!" he cried.
 "You do not imagine, I hope, that we pigs are doing this in a spirit of selfishness and privilege?
 Many of us actually dislike milk and apples.
 Milk and apples (this has been proved by Science, comrades) contain substances absolutely necessary to the well-being of a pig.
 We pigs are brainworkers.
 The whole management and organization of this farm depend on us.
 Day and night we are watching over your welfare.
 It is for your sake that we drink that milk and eat those apples."

 No one believes more firmly than Comrade Napoleon that all animals are equal.
 He would be only too happy to let you make your decisions for yourselves.
 But sometimes you might make the wrong decisions, comrades, and then where should we be?